DougTheDruid/SoT-ESP-Framework/README.md

 a modified version of this framework to update things like an external radar.

 If you are looking for a mechanism to bypass EAC, please do not reach out.
 If you _have a working bypass mechanism_ and need help understanding options to utilize this framework, I'm happy to bounce ideas around.
-The remainder of this readme is semi-deprecated pending that bypass.
+Theit p remainder of this readme is semi-deprecated pending that bypass.

 :warning: :warning: :warning: